131250208/TPlinker-joint-extraction/README.md

 6. How to use this model for Chinese datasets?

-Please refer to the issue #15.
+Please refer to issue #15.

+7. My f1 score stay at 0 for a very long time.
+Do you have any idea?

+Please refer to issue #24 and #25.